 The Titanic Belfast is easily accessible from all locations in Belfast.
 It is around a 30-minute walk from the City Centre, while public transport brings you directly to the site courtesy of the new Glider service.

-For those travelling to Ireland’s second city by plane, Titanic Belfast is only a 5-10-minute car journey from the City Airport and 30 mins from Belfast International Airport, making it a very accessible and suitable attraction for tourists and inhabitants alike.
+For those travelling to Ireland’s second city by plane, Titanic Belfast is only a 5-10-minute car journey from the City Airport and 30 mins from Belfast International Airport.
+There are great options for places to stay near the Titanic Quater if you fancy spending a few days, making it a very accessible and suitable attraction for tourists and inhabitants alike.

 The Titanic Belfast visitor attraction operates under a seasonal timetable and is open year-round with the exception of the 24th to 26th of December.